Regions of England: ITL 1 statistical regions

 International Territorial Level (ITL) is a geocode standard for referencing the subdivisions of the United Kingdom for statistical purposes, used by the Office for National Statistics (ONS).
 Between 2003 and 2021, as part of the European Union and European Statistical System, the geocode standard used for the United Kingdom were Nomenclature of Territorial Units for Statistics or NUTS.
 The NUTS code for the UK was UK and the NUTS standard had hierarchy of three levels, with 12 first level regions, which are currently mirrored by the ITL classification, of which 9 regions are in England.
 The sub-structure corresponds to administrative divisions within the country.
 Formerly, the further NUTS divisions IV and V existed; these have now been replaced by Local Administrative Units (LAU-1 and LAU-2 respectively).

 Between 1994 and 2011, the nine regions had an administrative role in the implementation of UK Government policy, and as the areas covered by (mostly indirectly) elected bodies.

-City regions

-In its later years, the Labour government adopted the concept of city regions, regions consisting of a metropolitan area and its hinterland or travel to work areas.
-Two such areas were considered for giving statutory powers: Greater Manchester City Region and Leeds City Region.
-However, this was later discontinued as a result of the May 2010 general election.
-The new Conservative–Liberal Democrat coalition government did agree to the creation of the Greater Manchester Combined Authority and West Yorkshire Combined Authority in 2011, with all other proposals and the regional development agencies being subsumed into the local enterprise partnerships.

-Subdivisions of England
+Subdivisions

 Local government in England does not follow a uniform structure.
 Therefore, each region is divided into a range of further subdivisions.
-London is divided into London boroughs and one county, while the other regions are divided into metropolitan counties, shire counties and unitary authorities.
+London is divided into London boroughs and the City of London, while the other regions are divided into metropolitan counties, shire counties and unitary authorities.
 Counties are further divided into districts and some areas are also yet further divided into civil parishes.
 Regions are also divided into sub-regions, which usually group socio-economically linked local authorities together.
 However, the sub-regions have no official status and are little used other than for strategic planning purposes.